Ice hockey goaltending equipment: Catcher

 The Catcher or glove is the glove worn on the free hand.
 It is similar to a baseball mitt, but has additional padding to protect the lower forearm, wrist, palm, fingers and thumb, and has a deeper pocket.
 The first goaltender trapper, worn by Reid Miller in 1948, who played for the Wadena Wolverines and the North Stars, was a baseball first baseman's mitt.
 Common variations among trappers include the pocket angle or "break": this refers to the angle at which the glove closes, usually measured from 60 - 90 degrees.
 Trappers tend to be one of the most cared-for pieces of equipment for the goaltender.
 In order to prevent what is called a "pancake pocket", goaltenders often deepen the pocket by strapping objects inside the glove when not in use.
 The trapper's fit is extremely important as well as the goaltender's sense of the pocket and angles of the trapper.
 As a result, transitioning to a new glove may be difficult because of the significant break-in time.
 The total circumference of a trapper is 45 inches, modified down from 48 inches.

 Chest and arm protector

 The chest and arm protector or arm and body pad is designed to protect the chest, shoulders, arms, and collarbone area from the impact of pucks and is worn under the hockey jersey.
 The chest and arm protector has continually become more protective in recent years.
+Particular attention is now being given to protecting the goaltender's heart from physical shock, since it is well-known that an impact in that area can unpredictability cause immediate cardiac arrest.

 In the early days of goaltending, it was much smaller and less protective, consisting mostly of thick felt.
 In effect, these pads were little better than what baseball catchers wear today.
 With the advent of better materials such as high density plastics and foams, chest protectors can be made to protect the body from injury.
 However, even with modern chest protectors, goaltenders still receive bruises and other minor injuries from pucks that hit them in the torso.